yoyo-67/Progressive-Json/README.md

 ## The Problem

 Waiting for complete JSON responses creates slow, unresponsive experiences.
-Users see blank screens while large datasets load, and memory usage spikes as entire payloads are held in memory.
+Users see blank screens while large datasets load.

-**progressive-json** streams JSON data chunk by chunk, updating your UI as each piece arrives.
+**progressive-json** streams JSON data chunk by chunk, updating your client as each piece arrives.

 ## How It Works